noyqdave/accounting-ledger-service/docs/use-case-scenarios.md

 ### Success Criteria
 - All transactions are returned
 - Response format is consistent
-- HTTP 200 status code
+- User receives the complete list of transactions
 - Empty list returned if no transactions exist

 ### Error Scenarios
-- **Feature Disabled**: HTTP 403 if feature flag is disabled
+- **Feature Disabled**: Transaction retrieval is unavailable if the feature is disabled
-- **Database Error**: HTTP 500 if database is unavailable
+- **System Error**: Transaction retrieval fails if the system encounters an error

 ---

-## Scenario 3: Feature Flag Disabled
+## Scenario 3: Feature Unavailable

 ### Overview
 **Actor**: External System/User
 **Goal**: Attempt to use a disabled feature
-**Precondition**: Feature flag is disabled in configuration
+**Precondition**: System is operational and available

 ### Detailed Flow

-When a feature flag is disabled:
+When a feature is unavailable:
-1. HTTP request arrives at FeatureFlagFilter
+1. User attempts to use the feature
-2. Filter checks feature flag via FeatureFlagService
+2. System checks whether the feature is currently available
-3. FeatureFlagService reads from application.yml configuration
-4. If disabled, FeatureFlagFilter returns HTTP 403 Forbidden with JSON error
-5. Request never reaches the controller
+3. System determines the feature is not available
+4. System indicates the requested feature is unavailable
+5. System returns an error message explaining the feature is disabled

 ### Success Criteria
-- Request is properly rejected at filter level
+- Request is properly rejected
-- HTTP 403 Forbidden status
-- Clear error message: `{"error": "Feature is disabled"}`
+- User receives clear error message that the feature is disabled
-- No business logic execution
+- No business logic execution occurs
-- No controller method invocation
+- No transaction processing takes place

 ---